 - Reading newspapers is the most important aspect of preparation, so set aside an hour each day for it.
-With the aid of publications such as Gyanam, Pratiyogita Darpan, or Competition Success Review, as well as numerous current affairs applications, one may study General Knowledge at any time and from anywhere.
+With the aid of publications such as Gyanam, Pratiyogita Darpan, Competition Success Review, and numerous current affairs applications, one may study General Knowledge at any time and from anywhere.

 - Create a plan that allows you to do your homework, revise your class notes, and practice questions, which is the most essential aspect of scientific study.
-Even if you study biology, you will have a good understanding of mathematics because physics will be one of your topics.
+Even if you study biology, you will understand mathematics well because physics will be one of your topics.

-- Make sure you study General Knowledge and Current Events daily, while the remaining topics can be studied on alternate days.
+- Ensure you study General Knowledge and Current Events daily, while the remaining topics can be studied on alternate days.